alan-turing-institute/data-safe-haven/CONTRIBUTING.md

 Your work does not need to be perfect and we encourage you to remember the premise behind the [Bus Factor][bus-factor]: a measurement of the risk resulting from information and capabilities not being shared among team members, from the phrase "in case they get hit by a bus".

-> If you have thought about something, reviewed some work, worried about a potential problem, or come up with a potential solution it should be **written down in the wiki** to give the project resilience and to prevent us from reinventing the wheel.
+***If you have thought about something, reviewed some work, worried about a potential problem, or come up with a potential solution it should be WRITTEN DOWN IN THE WIKI to give the project resilience and to prevent us from reinventing the wheel.***

 ### Working in a private repository